-Principle 6: Achieving security requires that the participating States use a cooperative approach to security (cooperative security).
-That the States committed themselves to a cooperative approach to security is shown in many ways including the name of the organization itself, and the title of Helsinki Decalogue Principle IX:
+Principle 6: A cooperative approach to security (cooperative security).
+"Cooperative security" was an approach that sought to achieve security with others, not against them, and recognized that States had common interests and faced common threats.
+That the States committed themselves to a cooperative approach to security is shown in the name of the OSCE itself (Organization for Security and Cooperation in Europe), and the title of Helsinki Decalogue Principle IX:

 IX.
 Cooperation among States.
-The participating States will develop their cooperation with one another and with all States in all fields in accordance with the purposes and principles of the Charter of the United Nations.
+The participating States will develop their cooperation with one another and with all States in all fields in accordance with the purposes and principles of the Charter of the United Nations.20